GenesisGeo: Technical Report: GenesisGeo: Multimodal Geometry Prover

-Our neuro-symbolic prover integrates a Qwen3-0.6B-Base language model fine-tuned exclusively on our synthetic dataset of 21.8 million geometry problems.

-The prover operates in an iterative neuro-symbolic loop.
-Initially, the symbolic engine attempts to derive all reachable conclusions from the given premises to prove the goal statement.
-If the goal is not derivable, the language model generates one or more candidate auxiliary constructions, which are then incorporated into the premise set.
-The symbolic engine resumes deduction, and this process repeats until the goal is successfully proven.
+GenesisGeo follows an iterative \emph{propose-and-verify} loop for geometry problem solving.
+The process begins with the formalized geometry problem.
+Initially, the symbolic engine attempts to derive the target conclusion directly from the premises.
+If the goal is not reachable, the system invokes the visual language model (VLM) to bridge the deductive gap.

-We implement the neuro-symbolic prover as a dedicated agent, \texttt{LMAgent}, within the Newclid framework.
+As illustrated in \Cref{fig:proving_pipeline}, our pipeline first renders the problem into a pixel-aligned diagram.
+The VLM processes both the symbolic problem statement and the generated image, grounding abstract logical constraints in visual features to propose candidate auxiliary constructions.
+These visually informed candidates are then incorporated into the premise set, and the symbolic engine resumes deduction.
+This cycle repeats iteratively, allowing the VLM to apply learned perceptual heuristics to guide the symbolic solver through the search space of auxiliary constructions.
+Once the goal becomes deducible, the proof is accepted.

+In our training corpus, about 90\% of problems require only one auxiliary point, whereas difficult instances demand a deeper search to discover effective constructions.
+Simply accumulating all proposed auxiliaries in \mtil{<aux>} can deviate from the training distribution.
+Thus, we adopt an alternative prompting strategy: once an auxiliary point is validated, we fold it into \mtil{<problem>} and re-prompt the VLM to propose the next auxiliary.
+This keeps \mtil{<aux>} lightweight while improving performance on difficult problems.

 To improve efficiency, we employ a parallel beam search strategy in which the language model proposes multiple candidate constructions per iteration, retaining the highest-scoring options for subsequent deduction.
 Furthermore, we leverage \texttt{Ray} to establish an asynchronous resource pool: CPU resources occupied by completed problems are dynamically released and reassigned to pending problems, enabling highly parallelized and resource-efficient proof search across large batches.